Malivil/TTT-Randomat-20/README.md

 _randomat_package_blocklist_ - Default: - The comma-separated list of weapon IDs to not give out.
 For example: "ttt_m9k_harpoon,weapon_ttt_slam".

 ## Careful...
-Set all Jesters annd Swappers to a reduced (and configurable) amount of health.
+Set all Jesters and Swappers to a reduced (and configurable) amount of health.
 \
 \
 **ConVars**